 Adults with diabetes are two to four times more likely to die of heart disease or experience a stroke.
 “That’s why somebody who is prediabetic or diabetic immediately becomes a candidate for baby aspirin, which thins the blood and prevents blood clots,” Dr. Liponis says.

 There is an inspiring side to all of this, though.
 Even if you have diabetes, by controlling your inflammation levels, you’ll reduce your risk of developing other health conditions.
-Start by getting a CRP test, which will help you and your doctor gauge how much inflammation is present in your body.
+Start by getting a high-sensitivity CRP test, which will help you and your doctor gauge how much inflammation is present in your body.
+(Harmful inflammation can be present even if you don’t feel it, and this test can detect low levels.)
 The American Heart Association says that levels less than 1 mg/L are desirable; levels between 1 and 3 mg/L are indicative of moderate risk; and levels of 3 mg/L or more suggest a large elevated risk.
-At Canyon Ranch, we consider a result over 0.7 m/L elevated.
+At Canyon Ranch, we consider an optimal result to be less than 0.7 m/L.

 There are several ways you can quell inflammation—a good idea regardless of your CRP levels.
 Start by aiming for a healthy weight and getting regular exercise.
 It’s especially important to reduce belly fat because it puts out inflammatory substances.
 Focus on eating an inflammation-fighting diet that includes plenty of omega-3 fatty acids, which inhibit the production of inflammatory markers in fat cells.
 You can get omega-3s from oily fish (like salmon, Arctic char, sardines, herring or mackerel), fish oil and flax.
 It’s also wise to reduce stress, quit smoking and get restorative sleep.
 Our article, Inflammation: The Silent Risk Factor, shares more about strategies to calm your immune system and keep chronic diseases from becoming part of your future, whether or not you’re living with diabetes.